 After the EIRA went down the men set to building a shelter that was almost immediately wrecked by the gale force rain and winds.
 On the 23rd August despite their utter exhaustion they manage to recover debris from the ship that float up to the surface and are blown onto the shore nearby.

-They also built other huts to store the fish and meat they would need to kill and presereve.
+Anticipating the long winter months ahead they build a solid hut made from rocks, earth and wood, on a green patch, 20ft above sea level, They also built other huts to store the fish and meat they would need to kill and presereve.
 Bob the dog was invaluable in this and without his unremitting courage none of it would have been possible.
 On several occasions during fishing and hunting expeditions one or even several men would fall into the icy waters.
 Bob the dog always managed to save them, sometimes even running back to the camp for help.

 Shooting walrus.